-Dating is hard enough, but dating as a single mum adds a whole other level of complexity.
-I mean, single mums have the added challenge of being responsible not just for themselves, but for the little humans who are in their care.
+It’s safe to say that modern-day dating can be tough.
+But dating as a single mum adds a whole other level of complexity.
+I mean, single mums have the added challenge of being responsible for their little ones as well as for themselves.

-You find yourself pulled in so many different directions; working, cooking, cleaning, helping with homework, being woken up in the middle of the night, etc. The mere thought of planning a date can often seem overwhelming.
+Because of this, you’ll probably find yourself being pulled in a ton of different directions; working, cooking, cleaning, helping with homework, being woken up in the middle of the night to deal with the monsters under the bed.
+The mere thought of planning a date on top of all this can often seem super stressful.

 But listen, all hope is not lost!
-I know that dating as a single mum is hard – but I’m going to explain why it’s actually well worth the effort.
-And I’m also going to answer some of your biggest dating questions and give you some helpful tips to make dating as a single mum work.
+I know that dating as a single mum can be hard – but as someone who recently got back into the dating game, I’m going to explain why it’s well worth the effort.
+And I’m hopefully going to answer some of your biggest dating questions and give you some helpful advice to make dating as a single mum work for you as well.

-The truth of the matter is that all mums (single or not) need a break from parenting sometimes; the hermit lifestyle can be damaging to your emotional and physical health in the long run.
-Studies show that loneliness can have some serious effects on your body, comparable to that of obesity and smoking.
-And we single mums know that feelings of loneliness can strike at any time – even when you’re around your children or your friends!
+The truth of the matter is that all mums (whether they’re single or not) need a break from parenting occasionally.
+And living the reclusive lifestyle can be damaging to your emotional and physical health in the long run.
+Studies show that loneliness can have some serious effects on your body, similar to that of obesity and smoking.
+And we single mums know that feelings of loneliness can strike at any time, even when you’re around your family and friends.

 Romantic partners provide a much-needed outlet for adult conversation and physical connection.
 And this is why dating as a single mum is so important!
 It doesn’t even need to be a ‘serious’ relationship to count.
 Just a grown-up who you enjoy spending some quality time with.
 You owe it to yourself – and your emotional well-being – to at least give dating a try.